 Sexually Transmitted Infections

 One in four college students today has some kind of sexually transmitted infection.
-According to the CDC, 19 million new cases of STI’s occur every year, half of them occur among 15-24 year-olds.
+According to the CDC, 19 million new cases of STI’s occur every year, half of them occurring among 15-24 year-olds.

 - Discharge from penis